List of power stations in Delaware

 This is a list of electricity-generating power stations in the U.S. state of Delaware, sorted by type and name.
-In 2019, Delaware had a total summer capacity of 3,372 MW through all of its power plants, and a net generation of 5,259 GWh.
-The corresponding electrical energy generation mix in 2021 was 86% natural gas, 6.8% coal, 1.7% biomass, 5.0% solar, 0.4% petroleum, and 0.1% wind.
-Distributed small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 124 GWh to the state's electricity grid.
-This compares as more than twice the amount generated by Delaware's utility-scale solar facilities.
+In 2023, Delaware had a total summer capacity of 3,296 MW through all of its power plants, and a net generation of 4,772 GWh.
+In 2024, the electrical energy generation mix was 87.3% natural gas, 4.7% other gases, 3.6% solar, 3.1% coal, 1.3% biomass, and less than 0.1% wind.
+Distributed small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 205 GWh to the state's electricity grid in 2024.
+This is about 20 percent more than the amount generated by Delaware's utility-scale solar facilities.

 Fossil-fuel power stations

 Data from the U.S. Energy Information Administration serves as a general reference.